harchcode/web-digraph/DOC.md

 - The physical Canvas element must be limited to the viewport size (for performance and memory limits).
 - The virtual coordinate space is completely infinite and bounding-box free, powered by a Spatial Hash Grid for hit detection and culling (much better for edges than a Quad Tree).
 - Explore the possibility of using Web Worker to offload all rendering (maybe offscreencanvas?) and processing to another thread.
 (Note: Recommend keeping on main thread initially to prevent input latency during drags).
-- Edges should be Orthogonal (horizontal/vertical).
-This vastly simplifies hit detection and bounding box math.
+- Edges should be rendered as simple straight lines connecting the center of two nodes.
-- For arrows connecting to nodes, use explicit Connection Ports (top, bottom, left, right) on the shape.
-Because edges are orthogonal, boundary intersection requires zero complex math (no `isPointInPath` needed).
+- For hit detection and arrowheads, use binary search with `isPointInPath` along the straight line to mathematically find the exact intersection point with the target node's boundary.
 - When idle, should not do anything (render loop should only happen when need rendering like moving node around etc)
 - Use a single Canvas layer for nodes and edges to avoid browser compositing overhead.
 If needed later, a separate canvas can be added just for the static background grid.
 - Use batching.
 All operations wont be redrawn until `flush` is called.